Sundown/um/README.md

         nil))                                       (n (+ (fib (- n 1)) (fib (- n 2))))))
 ```

-**Warning:**

-This interpreter is currently lacking many features one would commonly expect such as IO and a greater math library.
-These will be added and documented in the future.

 **Running:**

-First, read the [doc]() (you can't, it doesn't exist yet).

-Um is not ultimately intented to be a standalone interpreter, however `um_repl()` and `interpret_string()` functions are included as well as accompanying examples within `examples/`.

 To build examples run `cd examples/ && make`.

+Um is not ultimately intented to be a standalone interpreter, however `um_repl()` and `interpret_string()` functions are included as well as accompanying examples within `examples/` which demonstrate it's use as a traditional command-line interpreter.

 Otherwise `#include path/um.h` in your project and build as you normally would.
 Specifying `-ansi` or `std=C89/C99` will not work as the interpreter is written in C11.